 Li was detained and taken to Badajia Police Station in the Qingshan District of Wuhan where he was told he was being charged with disturbing the public order.
 His fingerprints, blood, and DNA were taken and he was interrogated for the next 12 hours.

 Li said he was then taken to a quarantine hotel before all his electronics were taken off him and given to his friends.

 During those two weeks, Li says he was given three meals a day, monitored by security personnel and allowed to watch the state-run CCTV station he used to work for.

 On March 14, Li was then escorted by seven officials from the National Health Commission in Wuhan to his hometown.
 There, he was forced into another 14 days of isolation.

-Li concludes by saying he is now with his family and planning for his future, adding: “May God bless China and the people of the world unite.”
+Li concludes by saying he is now with his family and planning for his future, adding: "I hope that the Chinese people will be blessed, and that the people of the world will unite."